JetBrains/Qodana/topics/qodana-intellij-docker-techs.md

       -v <cache-directory>/:/data/cache/ \
       jetbrains/qodana --show-report
    ```
-In this case mapping the same `<cache-directory>` would speedup second run.
+In this case mapping the same `<cache-directory>` would speed up the second run.

 In **GitHub** workflow you can utilise [actions/cache](https://docs.github.com/en/actions/guides/caching-dependencies-to-speed-up-workflows), see [full example](qodana-intellij-docker-readme.md#Run+analysis+in+CI).